Close-up

 Petroleum Reserves

-Industrialized countries build oil and gas reserves so they can adjust supply to fluctuating consumer demand in real time and hold crude oil while it awaits refining.
+Industrialized countries build oil and gas reserves so they can adjust supply to fluctuating consumer demand in real time and hold while it awaits refining.
 Oil stocks are also a buffer against the fallout from international crises.

 Strategic Petroleum Reserves

 Oil has been a highly strategic resource for industrialized countries since the 20th century.
 This source of energy has enabled them to develop and is a linchpin of their economies.
-This is why they make sure they have sufficient reserves of crude oilOil that has not been refined. and petroleum products.
+This is why they make sure they have sufficient reserves of crude oil and petroleum products.
 These reserves provide a measure of self-sufficiency so that they have something to fall back on if, for example, their oil imports are suddenly cut off.

 In 1968, the European Commission imposed a requirement on European Union member states to maintain the equivalent of 65 days’ worth of oil imports in reserves.
 In 1972, against the backdrop of the oil crisis, this was increased to 90 days.
 In addition, as of 2012, all E.U. member states have been required to publish a monthly report on their strategic reserves.